-The Department of Undergraduate Nursing's Post-Baccalaureate Nursing Track is an accelerated baccalaureate degree program for college graduates with non-nursing majors.
+The Department of Undergraduate Nursing's Post-Baccalaureate Nursing Track is an accelerated second degree program for college graduates with a baccalaureate degree in non-nursing majors.
 This is a cohort model delivered in a hybrid format, with online classes and in- person lab and clinical.
-Students are admitted to either the Duluth or St. Cloud campus; this determines the location of lab and simulation in- person days.
+Students are admitted to either the Duluth or St. Cloud campus, which determines the location of lab and clincical in- person days.

 Clinical rotations each semester include acute and ambulatory care sites in the Duluth, St. Cloud, Twin Cities and surrounding areas.
 The Director of Educational Experiences works with students in an effort to obtain clinical sites within a reasonable distance.
 However, in some instances, students may need to travel to a clinical site.
 Students are responsible for all expenses incurred (i.e. mileage, lodging, etc.).